harshnambiar/marketplace_backend/README.md

 Basic NFT minter inspired by the DIP 721 standard (implementation not guarantee, consider this example as an educational ressource.
 For a production project with DIP721, please take a look at the official DIP721 repo).

+30 Day Sprint Index (all on main.mo unless stated otherwise):
+Development of Buy/Sell functionality: line 363
+Development of Upvote functionality: line 325 Implementation of Auction functionality: line 437 Implementation of Staking functionality (in token.mo): line 1109 Implementation of Tags functionality: line 15

 ## Running the project locally

 To run the project locally, you can use the following commands: